 ‘Don’t go down, not yet.
 Wait for me.’

-That took longer than he’d thought as he crept down the sides of the hole dug into the earth like something had lunged for its heart and missed.
-When Aedh’s feet bounce across the tarns ice, it sounds like one of Mab’s dances.
-The hairs on his arms stand on end.
+The climb takes longer than he’d thought as he creeps over the sides of the hole dug into the earth like one of the iron stars had fallen to the ground here.
+When Cos’ feet bounce across the tarns ice, it sounds like one of Mab’s war dances and the hairs on Aedh’s arms stand on end.

 ‘They’re here I can feel them.’

 ‘You’ve brought the oatmeal?’
-Cos nods, ‘Eat some then, they like their gifts well fed.’
+Cos nods.
+‘Good, eat some then.
+They like their gifts well fed.’

-‘I don’t understand, it’s for me?
+‘I don’t understand.
 You said I shouldn’t touch it, and there’s nothing to see anyway.
-You said there’d be so many eels the water couldn’t freeze.’
+Before there were so many eels the water couldn’t freeze.’

 ‘They won’t be long, wait.’

-Of course, that was if they liked what Aed had brought.
+Of course, that was if they liked what Aedh had brought.
 Mab had said they’d had enough of daughters, but he wouldn’t know until they bit, would he?
 He brought his eyes from the tarn’s depths long enough to meet his son’s.

 ‘I don’t like it Dad, it’s burnt.’

 ‘You’ll eat it; it’s the last we have left.’

 They sit and watch the tarn suck at the light as his son chokes down the crap that was all they’d managed to scrape from the store pits.
 Down there somewhere among the muck and bad dreams Aedh can feel them; the squirm and flicker of so many tales he doubts you could count them all in a lifetime.
-He wonders whether or not they can smell their offering as Cos sprays burnt oatmeal across the water; cinders and soot drowning alongside the meal.
+He wonders whether or not they can smell their offering as Cos coughs and sprays burnt oatmeal across the water; cinders and soot drowning alongside the meal.
 It’s a pity that alone won’t work.
-He flexes his fingers; he’ll try and make it quick.
+He flexes his fingers; he’ll try and make this quick.

 ‘It’s beautiful,’ Cos finishes coughing the words as the moon comes out from behind the clouds to bathe the tarn in silver.
-Now it’s surface’s rippling as something swims through its depths, stitching new orbits for the reflection in the peat saturated water.
+Now its surface’s rippling as something swims through the depths.
 Aedh grunts, he’s not interested in what’s overhead it’s what’s lying under the water he wants..